lobhtml/XPnote/README.md

 XPnote is a classic, functional notepad.
-This is a basic project for me to learn more about coding and web development.
+This is a basic project to learn more about coding and web development.

 V1 [Master version] - Features the basic functions of a notepad.
 Clear field, save file, load file.